Published Jeremy. Last Updated on March 2, 2023.

 - Some purchasers of this wine rack like to stain it to appear more professional.
 We admit that the unfinished pine color leaves much to be desired.
 However, as this was going in a basement closet likely unseen by anyone other than us, we skipped this step.
 Our $250 budget likely includes a small allocation for wood stain.
 This would best be done before any assembly so you would want to commit to that upfront.

-This is where some fun began as, generally speaking, any heavy vertical storage unit like this should be anchored down.
+This is where some fun began as, generally speaking, any heavy vertical storage unit like this should be anchored down during the wine cellar installation process.

 I suspect that the weight of the wine pushing down would hold the overall unit in place in most cases.
 But it is possible that any force added horizontally (such as a bottle getting stuck when pulling out, an earthquake if you live in such a region, etc.) could generate some outward movement that, in a not-unrealistic scenario, could contribute to tipping.